maxpertici/menu-item-types/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Menu Item Types makes it easy to add and create custom menu item types to your navigation menus.

 == Description ==
 Menu Item Types makes it easy to add links to your archive pages, titles, items without URL, paragraphs or images to your navigation menus.